Are Fallen Angels Truth from the Bible or Fiction?

 What Are Fallen Angels?

-Are There Any Verses about Them?
+Are There Any Verses about These Beings?

-In addition to the verse listed above, we encounter a couple other instances in Scripture that mention “angels” in conjunction with Satan.
+In addition to the verse listed above, we encounter a couple of other instances in Scripture that mention “angels” in conjunction with Satan.
 Additionally, any verse that mentions the word demon refers to a fallen angel (more on this in a moment).

 - Revelation 12:9 describes Satan and his angels being thrown to earth from heaven because of their rebellion.